Maximilien Robespierre: Legacy and memory

 The assassination attempts made him suspicious to the point of obsession.
 There is a long line of historians "who blame Robespierre for all the less attractive episodes of the Revolution."
 Robespierre was not part of the celebrations of the bicentenary of the revolution.
-Jonathan Israel is sharply critical of Robespierre for repudiating the true values of the radical Enlightenment.
+Jonathan Israel is sharply critical of Robespierre for repudiating what Israel views as the true values of the radical Enlightenment.
 He argues, "Jacobin ideology and culture under Robespierre was an obsessive Rousseauiste moral Puritanism steeped in authoritarianism, anti-intellectualism, and xenophobia, and it repudiated free expression, basic human rights, and democracy."
 He refers to the Girondin deputies Thomas Paine, Condorcet, Daunou, Cloots, Destutt and Abbé Gregoire denouncing Robespierre's ruthlessness, hypocrisy, dishonesty, lust for power, and intellectual mediocrity.
 According to Jeremy Popkin, he was undone by his obsession with the vision of an ideal republic.
 Zhu Xueqin became famous for his 1994 book titled The Demise of the Republic of Virtue: From Rousseau to Robespierre.
 For Aldous Huxley, "Robespierre achieved the most superficial kind of revolution, the political."
 Georges Lefebvre believed Robespierre to be a "staunch defender of democracy, a determined opponent of foreign war, saviour of the Republic and man of integrity and vision.
 Robespierre remains as controversial as ever, two centuries after his death."